SomayehMotevalli/SM-cdd203finalproj/README.md

 Project Goal:
 The goal of this project is distinguishing between hERG and non-hERG blockers using machine learning models.
 The project involves feature extraction from SMILES strings, hyperparameter tuning, and performance evaluation of XGBoost and CatBoost classifiers.
 Dataset:
+where is the dataset?
+The dataset is from the pytdc package.
+Reference: Karim, A., et al. CardioTox net: a robust predictor for hERG channel blockade based on deep learning meta-feature ensembles.
+J Cheminform 13, 60 (2021).

+Dataset Description: An integrated Ether-a-go-go-related gene (hERG) dataset consisting of molecular structures labelled as hERG (<10uM) and non-hERG (>=10uM) blockers in the form of SMILES strings was obtained from the DeepHIT, the BindingDB database, ChEMBL bioactivity database, and other literature.
+For this project, the dataset contains 13,445 data points with numerical molecular descriptors and labels (hERG vs. non-hERG blockers).

+Task Description: Binary classification.
+Given a drug SMILES string, predict whether it blocks (1, <10uM) or not blocks (0, >=10uM).
+How to download your repository?
+Download the dataset from https://github.com/SomayehMotevalli/SM-cdd203finalproj.git

-For this project, you will be given a set of simulated medical record data (reference) from patients with small cell or non-small cell lung cancer.
+you will be given a set of simulated medical record data (reference) from patients with small cell or non-small cell lung cancer.
 Write a logistic regression to predict whether a person belongs in one class or another.
 The dataset contains 13,445 data points with numerical molecular descriptors and labels (hERG vs. non-hERG blockers).
 The dataset is not provided in this repository due to licensing and confidentiality restrictions.
+Starting the project